pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 ## Basic integration test
 One very basic integration test that we may want is to check that the app displays shopping list items.
-Let's mount the app with Enzyme!
+Let’s begin by mounting the app with Enzyme!

 ~~~JavaScript
 class AppTestHelper {